akkefa/ml-notes/docs/probability.rst

 #.
 Discrete random variables
 #.
 Continuous random variables
 #.
 Mixed random variables

-Denote random variables by a capital letter near the end of the alphabet (e.g. X, Y ).

 **Example:**
 Consider the experiment of tossing two coins.
 For the experiment, the sample space is